-IDENTIFICATION C OF SUBSTANCE / PREPARATION AND OF THE COMPANY 1.1 Product identifier Soda Lime (Sofnolime, Medisorb, Soda Lime, Soda Lime HC, Easysorb, CHIRAlime, Limepak, Medisize, Limedic, Aneslime) 1.2 Relevant use(s)/misuse(s) As an absorbent for carbon dioxide and other acidic gases 1.3 SDS supplier Molecular Products Ltd, Parkway, Harlow Business Park, Harlow, Essex, CM19 5FR, UK 1.4 Emergency contact +44 (0) 1279 445111 (office hours) / +44 (0)1270 502891 (24 hour emergency number) trevor@rising-hsande.co.uk (competent person email)
+IDENTIFICATION OF SUBSTANCE / PREPARATION AND OF THE COMPANY 1.1 Product identifier Soda Lime (Sofnolime, Medisorb, Soda Lime, Soda Lime HC, Easysorb, CHIRAlime, Limepak, Medisize, Limedic, Aneslime) 1.2 Relevant use(s)/misuse(s) As an absorbent for carbon dioxide and other acidic gases 1.3 SDS supplier Molecular Products Ltd, Parkway, Harlow Business Park, Harlow, Essex, CM19 5FR, UK 1.4 Emergency contact +44 (0) 1279 445111 (office hours) / +44 (0)1270 502891 (24 hour emergency number) trevor@rising-hsande.co.uk (competent person email)

-2 HAZARDS IDE ntification
+2 HAZARDS IDE ITIFICATION

-2.1 Classification of the substance or n he substance or mixture (i.e. Sofnolime)
+2.1 Classification of the substance or mixture (i.e. Sofnolime)

-2.1.1 Classification ac (CLP/GHS) - se on (EC) No 1272/2008 n (EC) No 1272/2008 2.1.2 Classification accordi according to EC - see section 11
+2.1.1 Classification according to Regulation ((CLP/GHS) - see section II on (EC) No 1272/2008 2.1.2 Classification according to EC - see section 11

 Skin irrit 2 H315 Xi R36/38

-Eye irrit.
-2 H319
+Eye irrit, 2 H319

-2.1.3 Labelling in acco ordance with EC Di rectives 67/548/EEC and 199 9/45/EC (CHIP 4) •
+2.1.3 Labelling in acco ordance with EC Di rectives 67/548/EEC and 199 9/45/EC (CHIP 4)) •

 2.2 Labelling elemen nts

-2.2.1 Physicochemical According to experience, handled in the correct ma onsidered to have i no adverse physicochemical properties if
+2.2.1 Physicochemica ı According to experience, handled in the correct ma onsidered to have no adverse physicochemical properties if

 Health Irritating to eyes and skin

 Environmental According to experience, the product is considered to have no adverse affect on the environment if handled in the correct manner

-2.2.2 Labelling in accordance with EC Regulation No 1272/2008 (CLP/GHS)
+2.2.2 Labelling in acco ordance with EC Re gulation No 1272/2008 (CLP /GHS)

 Pictogram (!)
-Signal word WARNIN WARNING
+Signal word WARNING

 Hazard statements

-H315 Causes skin irrit ation
+H315 Causes skin irrita tation

 H319 Causes serious eye irritation

 Precautionary statements

-P280 The control of the Co
+P280 Wear protective e gloves/protective clothing/e ye protection/fac e protection

 P314 Get medical advice/attention if you feel unwell

 P302/352 If on skin: wash with plenty of soap and water

 P305/351/338 If in eyes: rinse cautiously with water for several minutes.
 Remove contact lenses, if present, and easy to do.
-Continue rinsing
+Continue rin

-P332/313 If skin irritation occurs: get medical advice/att ention W
+P332/313 If skin irritation occurs: get medical advice/attention

-2.3 Other hazards - Here and
+2.3 Other hazards S. III.
+C. A. C.

 None known

-COMPOSITION / INFORMATION ON INGREDIENTS Chemical characterisation Solid bases plus additives - see section 16 The CHIP/CLP classifications required in this section are related to that of the product supplied.
-To comply with the legislation the classification of the relevant ingredients of the product, as if they were present at 100%, must be outlined.
-Where ingredients are present in the product at very low concentrations the level of risk to the user is reduced, hence the reason that the classifications for the individual components and the product are different Chemical name CAS-No EINECS/ELINCS Classification Concentration Sodium Hydroxide 1310-73-2 215-185-5 CHIP: C: R35 CLP: Skin Corr.
+COMPOSITION / INFORMATION ON INGREDIENTS Solid bases plus additives - see section 16 The CHIP/CLP classifications required in this section are related to that of the product supplied the legislation the classification of the relevant ingredients of the product, as if they were present in the product at very low concentrations the level of reduced, hence the reason that the classifications for the individual components and the product at very low concentrations the level of reduced, hence the reason that the classifications for the individual components and the product at very low concentrations the level of reduced, hence the reason that the classifications for the individual components and the product at very low concentrations.
+Chemical name CAS-No EINECS/ELINCS Classification Concentration Sodium Hydroxide 1310-73-2 215-185-5 CHIP: C: R35 CLP: Skin Corr.
 IA H314 <3% Calcium Hydroxide 1305-62-0 215-137-3 CHIP: Xi: R38.
 41 CLP: Skin Irrit.
-2 H315 Eye Damage 1 H318 WEL assigned >75%
+2 H315 Eye Damage I H318 WEL assigned >75%